“Lots of people want to ride with you in the limo, but what you want is someone who'll take the bus with you when the limo breaks down.”

 Lobida was pleasantly surprised to find Yantra’s calming influence made her feel more at peace and more fulfilled than she’d ever felt in her life.
 Just three months after their dinner at La Baobab they signed a joint lease on a fourth-floor, south-facing apartment on Dr Martin Luther King Jr Blvd in the center of Harlem, and Yantra and Lobida started sharing their lives together full-time.

 The Harlem apartment was small and cozy, but decorated sumptuously in eccentric vintage style.
 There were red velvet drapes adorning the windows, a chaise longue covered in black antique silk brocade, a plethora of ornate lamps, hand-painted Chinese screens, and innumerable interesting paintings and objets d’art.
 Once the apartment was decorated to their satisfaction, two Tonkinese cats—Jinx and Jade—were added, and their new home was complete.

-From their first day of living together onwards, neither Yantra nor Lobida felt the need to venture out once they were at home; their work lives were busy and exciting enough, so they became comfortable home bodies together.
-Yantra discovered that what she’d craved her whole life was a small, quiet, safe, comfortable home to share with just one other person—her lover.
+From their very first day of living together, neither Yantra nor Lobida felt the need to venture out once they were at home; their work lives were busy and exciting enough, so they became comfortable home bodies together.
+Yantra discovered that what she’d craved her whole life was a small, quiet, safe, comfortable home to share with just one other person—her lover, her beloved.
 Lobida discovered that, despite her tendency to be big, brusque, and full of bravado out in the world, what she craved and appreciated more than anything in her life to date was the capacity to be small and quiet with her one trusted, intimate companion.
-She discovered she could finally stop, and not be anything for anyone for a change.
-The couple fell head-over-heels in love.
+She discovered she could finally stop, and not be anything for anyone for a change; the couple fell head-over-heels in love.